micked99/ICT-Wspr-complete-setup/README.md

 Tcxo 25/26/27 Mhz for si5351, size 3225

-Xo 4Mhz to drive 328
+Xo 4Mhz to drive 328, we will then use a DIV function to set 1/2 or 1/4 the speed to save some power

 2x 10K resistor size 0603, value non critical, 1K-10K works

 3x 100nF Capacitor size 0603, value non critical 10-470Nf works, it will work fine without any soldered on but I recomend at least one

-Thereis also a pad for a bleeed resitor to even out static buildup between gnd and the tx leg, not needed but if you want to fit it use a 0603 resistor around 30K
+There is also a pad for a bleeed resistor to even out possible static buildup between tx leg and gnd not needed but if you want to fit it use a 0603 resistor around 30K

 # Antennas